 WHAT EXACTLY DID UNIVERSAL FANCON HAVE PLANNED THAT GOT PEOPLE SO EXCITED?: Thanks to Jamie Broadnax, creator and editor-in-chief of Black Girl Nerds, and the many connections she was able to establish over the years through her Twitter account and podcast, Universal FanCon was able to invite many a well-known celebrity guest for a convention that was only in its first year.
 Orlando Jones, Phil LaMarr, Roxane Gay, Ricky Whittle, Yetide Badaki, Mehcad Brooks, Demore Barnes, Big Daddy Kane, Billy Dee Williams(!), and that was just the start.
 There were going to be lightsaber-dueling classes for both kids and adults.
 Orlando Jones was going to host a comedy show there.
 Anime screening rooms, fully-active 24-hour arcades, and plenty of fandom-submitted panels.
 And since Avengers: Infinity War moved up its release date from May 4th to April 27th, many of the attendees were looking forward to not only meeting each other for the first time, but also looking forward to the possibility of seeing Avengers: Infinity War and thirsting over Captain America’s beard together as a community.

 DAMN!
-THAT ALL SOUNDS AWESOME!: It does.
-It really does.
-Which is why enthusiasm for Universal FanCon was so incredibly high, especially among Black Twitter, since many of them contributed to its creation, and many of them were planning to attend.
-As fans, as panelists, as cosplayers, as business owners looking to establish connections with others and also sell merchandise to people looking to purchase and bring home plenty of swag.
+THAT ALL SOUNDS AWESOME!: It really does.
+Which is why enthusiasm for Universal FanCon was so incredibly high, especially among Black Twitter, since many of them contributed to its creation, and were planning to attend.
+As fans, as panelists, as cosplayers, as business owners looking to establish connections with others, and also sell merchandise to people looking to purchase and bring home plenty of swag.

 IS IT THAT BAD?: Well…it certainly isn’t good.
 Let me try to explain this to the best of my ability.